yahoojapan/NGT/README.md

 Unless required by applicable law or agreed to in writing, software distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Yahoo Japan Corporation has acquired several patents on the technologies utilized in this software.
-However, the patent rights shall not be exercised under Apache License Version 2.0, only when the patented techniques are used with this software.

 Contributor License Agreement
 -----------------------------